New Citizens take the Oath of Allegiance during a naturalization ceremony at the National Archives in Washington, DC, on September 15, 2017.

 Try a search in the U.S. Government Publishing Office's database for the terms "DACA or undocumented or dreamer" or any other citizenship terms of interest.

-Canned search.
-Browse thousands of items related to "DACA or undocumented or dreamer" in ProQuest's Congressional Hearings database.
+Browse thousands of items related to "DACA" or "undocumented" or "dreamer" in ProQuest's Congressional Hearings database.
 Or try your own search.

 Canned search.
-Browse DACA resources and more in EBSCO's Points of View Reference Center (click "All Results" under Source Types for more resources)
+Browse DACA resources and more in EBSCO's Points of View Reference Source (click "All Results" under Source Types for more resources)

 On Sept.
 5, 2017, the Department of Homeland Security (DHS) initiated the orderly phase out of the program known as Deferred Action for Childhood Arrivals (DACA).
 DHS will provide a limited, six-month window during which it will consider certain requests for DACA and applications for work authorization, under specific parameters.